StreetSupport/streetsupport-web/README.md

 Opinionated!
 Happy to discuss.

-* The SCSS uses BEM, mobile first,
+* The SCSS uses BEM and mobile first,
-* Try to modularise & reuse everything (if possible),
+* Try to modularise & reuse components (if possible),
-* Add each component to component.html,
+* Add each new component to component.html,
 * Each component has been designed to be as interchangeable as possible.
 For example to change a standard block to image block, you just need to add the .block__image div and the content reflows,
 * Webpack is used, so try and follow the require module structure,
-* jQuery 2 has been included as a global, meaning you can use it as you normally would in any module,
+* Vanilla JavaScript is in use with minimal libraries,
 * Try to install framework/modules as a last resort or only when needed,
 * No Angular or similar please (for now!),
-* ES2015 is fully supported but I'm still using ES5 for now,
+* ES2015 is fully supported but I'm still using ES5 for now.
-* Speak to Phil about fonts, I'm using my Typekit account for now,
-* Add any new components to the components webpage.

 ## Workflow Features

 The workflow contains:

-* Easy to use with configuration from global files,
+* Easy to use with configuration from global files (/tasks/config/),
 * Gulp,
 * Metalsmith (static website and blog generator),
 * Handlebars & Handlebars Layouts integration,